-Indicative but not exclusive tasks include: the undertaking of domestic work, including cleaning, vacuuming, dusting, washing and ironing, shopping, sweeping paths, preparation and cooking of meals, defrosting refrigerators, emptying and cleaning of commodes, assisting with banking and account payment, organising appointments, assistance with care of pets, and care of indoor and outdoor pot plants.
+Indicative but not exclusive tasks include:

+- the undertaking of domestic work, including cleaning, vacuuming, dusting, washing and ironing, shopping, sweeping paths, preparation and cooking of meals, defrosting refrigerators, emptying and cleaning of commodes; - assisting with banking and account payment, organising appointments, client activities, transporting clients, assistance with care of pets, and care of indoor and outdoor pot plants. - Employees at this level must comply with documentation requirements as determined by SCC

-Indicative, but not exclusive tasks include: under limited supervision, providing assistance to clients in carrying out simple personal care tasks which shall include but not be limited to: supervise daily hygiene e.g. assisting with showers or baths, shaving, cutting nails; lay out clothes and assist in dressing; make beds and tidy rooms; store clothes and clean wardrobes; assist with meals.
+Indicative, but not exclusive tasks under limited supervision include:

+• providing assistance to clients in carrying out simple personal care tasks which shall include but not be limited to: supervision of daily hygiene e.g. assisting with showers or baths, shaving,; laying out clothes and assisting in dressing; making beds and tidying rooms; storing clothes and cleaning wardrobes; assisting with meals.

-Under direct supervision: provide assistance to a higher grade employee in attending to the personal care needs of a client.
+Indicative, but not exclusive tasks, under direct supervision include provision of assistance to a higher grade employee in attending to the personal care needs of a client.